Are you having trouble connecting your Chromebook to the Internet or WiFi?

 If you have an iPhone, go to Settings and then WiFi, and then turn on the personal hotspot.
 Make sure you have Bluetooth enabled or else it may not work on your iPhone.
 Then follow the steps in the video following:

 Step 3: Restart everything

 If you’ve done both Step 1 and Step 2 and your Chromebook still won’t connect to WiFi, try restarting everything.
-This means your Chromebook, your router, your phone (if you’re using hotspot), and your modem.
+This means your laptop, your router, your phone (if you’re using hotspot), and your modem.

 Still no WiFi connection?
 Try Step 4.